 - Grammar Nazi

-Another sub-type of Ad Hominem, the style over substance fallacy is where the manner in which an argument is presented is held to affect the validity of that argument.
+A closely-related fallacy to Ad Hominem, the "style over substance" fallacy is where the manner in which an argument is presented is held to affect the validity of that argument.

 Another common variant is to disregard an argument presented in an allegedly incorrect manner; for example, because it is too long, too short, badly-spelled, badly punctuated, or uses poor grammar.
 Not making the effort to make a coherent, concise reply is certainly rude, but being rude is not the same as being wrong.
 This fallacy is quite common in internet discussions, and boils down to "You didn't present your argument the way I like, therefore it is wrong."